 \section{Dust formation in the ejecta}

 Dust formation in the SN ejecta is controlled by simultaneous phases of nucleation and condensation \citep{cherchneff2009, cherchneff2010, sar13, sar15}.
-The chemistry of the hot and dense SN ejecta was modeled by \cite{sar13}, where all the possible chemical reactions and pathways relevant to the atoms, molecules and molecular clusters, present in the gas phase, were accounted for.
+The chemistry of the hot and dense SN ejecta was modeled by \cite{sar13}, where all the possible chemical reactions and pathways relevant to the atoms, molecules, and molecular clusters present in the gas phase were accounted for.
 In \cite{sar15}, the growth of dust grains through stochastic coagulation and coalescence was modeled.
-We adopt the same formalism in this study, no changes were made to the chemical reaction network and pathways of dust growth, which was developed by \cite{sar13, sar15}; for a complete list of all chemical reactions please refer to \cite{cherchneff2009} and \cite{sar15}.

-This means, by applying the chemical network, in this study we derive the chemical yields in the 450 different group of clumps, which are identified by their unique abundances of species and unique evolution of gas and dust conditions.
+We adopted the same formalism in this study, and no changes were made to the chemical reaction network and pathways of dust growth, which were developed by \cite{sar13, sar15}; for a complete list of all chemical reactions, we refer the reader to \cite{cherchneff2009} and \cite{sar15}.
+This means that, by applying the chemical network in this study, we derive the chemical yields in the 450 different groups of clumps, which are identified by their unique abundances of species and unique evolution of gas and dust conditions.